Amazon rolls out chatbot tools in race to dominate voice-powered tech

-SAN FRANCISCO (Reuters) - Amazon.com Inc's (AMZN.O) chief technology officer is working toward a day when people can control almost any piece of software with their voice.
+SAN FRANCISCO, April 19 (Reuters) - Amazon.com Inc's chief technology officer is working toward a day when people can control almost any piece of software with their voice.

 Vogels said that Amazon's headway in processing how humans write and speak would make conversational assistants or "chatbots" more helpful than the clunky tools they've been in the past.